atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 Moving forward, your company will likely want to apply particular policies or guardrails that apply to all AWS development accounts within your enterprise.
 To enable you to easily target such policies across all development AWS accounts, it's recommended that you create a new Organizational Unit (OU) to represent development AWS accounts.

 1. As a cloud administrator, use your personal user to log into AWS SSO.
+2. Select the AWS master account.
+3. Select `Management console` associated with the `AWSAdministratorAccess` role.
+4. Navigate to AWS Control Tower.
-2. Within the AWS Control Tower dashboard select `Add organizational units`.
+5. Within the AWS Control Tower dashboard select `Add organizational units`.
-3. Follow the prompts to create a new OU named `development`.
+6. Follow the prompts to create a new OU named `development`.

 In the next step when you create the new development AWS accounts, you'll specify this new OU.

 ---
-**Note: Your OU Design will Evolve**
+**Note: Your OU design will evolve**

 Since you have the ability to move AWS accounts between OUs and modify OUs, you don't need to perform a complete OU design at this early stage.
 As you progress on your journey, you will evolve your OU design to suit your emerging needs.
 If you'd like to learn more about OUs, see [AWS Organizations in Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/organizations.html).